Coough History, Family Crest & Coats of Arms

 Ireby in Lancashire was home to another branch of the family.
 "This place is written 'Irebi' in the Domesday Survey, and then comprehended three carucates of land.
 In the reign of James I., lived Thomas Cooke de Irebye.
 The family of Cooke were the former possessors of the Hall, sometimes called Fothergill Hall, and sometimes Nether Hall."

-Important Dates for the Coough family
+Early History of the Coough family

 This web page shows only a small excerpt of our Coough research.
 Another 122 words (9 lines of text) covering the years 1608, 1660, 1583, 1663, 1616, 1672, 1660, 1672, 1598, 1643, 1640, 1641, 1643, 1683, 1659, 1642, 1700, 1637, 1715, 1683, 1648, 1701, 1721, 1715, 1721, 1717, 1797 and are included under the topic Early Coough History in all our PDF Extended History products and printed products wherever possible.